 PlotJoe Stefanos drives to the rural mountain town of Bridgeport, California, seeking Jeff Bailey, who owns a local gas station.
 Joe asks a deaf-mute kid where Jeff is.
-The kid finds Jeff fishing with girlfriend Ann Miller.
+The kid finds Jeff fishing with his girlfriend, Ann Miller.
 Joe tells Jeff that Whit Sterling wants to see him in Lake Tahoe.
-Jeff invites Ann to ride along, to tell her about his past.
+Jeff acquiesces and takes Ann to ride along and tell her about his past.

-San Francisco lawyer Leonard Eels blackmails Whit after helping him dodge $1,000,000 in taxes.
-Whit orders Jeff to meet with Eels' secretary, Meta Carson, who explains the plan to recover incriminating records.
-Jeff suspects he will be framed.
-At Eels' apartment, Jeff warns him about Whit.
-Jeff trails Meta, then returns to find Eels murdered.
-He hides the body.
+Whit explains that San Francisco lawyer Leonard Eels has helped him dodge $1,000,000 in taxes but is now blackmailing him for $200,000.
+Whit orders Jeff to meet with Eels's secretary, Meta Carson, who explains the plan to recover the incriminating records.
+Suspecting a frame, Jeff still joins her at Eels's apartment.
+Jeff trails Meta, who retrieves the records.
+He returns to Eels's apartment and finds Eels dead, then hides the body.

-Kathie & Jeff at Whit's mansionNow wanted for the murders of Fisher and Eels, police expect Jeff to return to Bridgeport.
-Kathie directs Stefanos to trail the kid to the gorge, where Jeff is hiding.
-The kid spots Stefanos poised to shoot Jeff and hooks his coat with a fishing line, pulling him down to his death.
+Kathie & Jeff at Whit's Lake Tahoe mansionBeing wanted for the murders of Fisher and Eels, Jeff seeks cover in Bridgeport.
+Kathie directs Stefanos to trail the kid, which leads to a gorge where Jeff is hiding.
+The kid spots Stefanos poised to shoot Jeff and hooks him with a fishing line, pulling him to his death.
 Jeff returns to Whit's mansion, informing him about Stefanos' death and Kathie's double-cross.
-Jeff suggests Stefanos' death might seem like guilt-ridden suicide for murdering Eels.
-He will return the records if Whit destroys Kathie's affidavit and surrenders her to police for Fisher's murder.
+Jeff offers to return the records if Whit destroys Kathie's affidavit and surrenders her to police for Fisher's murder.
 Whit accepts, threatening to kill Kathie if she does not cooperate.

 In Bridgeport, Jim asks Ann to leave town with him to avoid the scandal.
-Ann, "Thanks, Jim, but I can't."
+Ann demurs.
 Privately, Ann asks the kid if Jeff was going away with Kathie.
-After a pause, he nods.
+After a pause, he nods disingenuously.
 Ann gets into Jim's car.

 Cast- Robert Mitchum as Jeff Bailey, previously known as Jeff Markham